Itz-Agasta/Weekly-Assignments/README.md

-# IEM Python Weekly Assignments
+# Python Weekly Assignments
-This repository contains solutions to weekly Python assignments for IEM (Institute of Engineering and Management) - UEM (University of Engineering & Management) college students.
+This repository contains solutions to weekly Python assignments for college students.
 The goal is to help future juniors understand and solve their assignments effectively with the best solutions possible.

 ## Repository Structure